2015 Penn Quakers football team

 The 2015 Penn Quakers football team represented the University of Pennsylvania during the 2015 NCAA Division I FCS football season.
 They were led by first-year head coach Ray Priore and played their home games at Franklin Field.
 They were a member of the Ivy League.
 They finished the season 7–3 overall 6–1 in Ivy League play to place in a three-way tie for the Ivy League title with Dartmouth and Harvard.
-Penn averaged 6,048 fans per gam.
+Penn averaged 6,048 fans per game.